Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```

 #### Conditions:
-The following conditions can be chosen (Arm v4 Instruction Set):
+The following conditions can be chosen:

 | Code  | Suffix | Flags                           | Meaning                   |
 |-------|--------|---------------------------------|---------------------------|